CarletonComputerScienceSociety/daily-questions/2019/07/26/question.md

 # July 26, 2019 - 3 furthest nodes

-Given a graph with weighted edges and nodes with values `{0, 1, ..., n}`, find the 3 furthest neighboring nodes such that the total distance between them is maximized.
+Given a graph with weighted edges and nodes with values `{0, 1, ..., n}`, find the 3 furthest nodes such that the total distance between them is maximized.

 The input graph is represented as an adjacency matrix such that `matrix[i][j]`